 - D. C. Giancoli, Physics for Scientists and Engineers, Volume 2 (custom edition for the University of California, Berkeley), 4th edition.
-You will generally be expected to read those sections of the book relevant to a given lecture before class.
+You are expected to read those sections of the book relevant to a given lecture before class.
 This is a required text. - 7B Workbook, by Hedeman, which will be packaged with Giancoli at the student bookstore.
 These will be used in section and are required. - Mastering Physics.
 The workbook and Giancoli, along with Mastering Physics, are being sold as one unit.
 An access code to Mastering Physics is required. - Elby, Portable TA: Problem Solving Guide, Volume 2.
-Students who wish to try extra problems may find this resource useful, which contains practice problems about electricity and magnetism with completely worked-out solutions.
-It is meant to be worked, not read.
+Students who wish to try extra problems may find this resource useful.
+It contains practice problems on electricity and magnetism with completely worked-out solutions.
 These practice problems are for your own benefit; we will not collect your work on them.
-We suggest working through at least some of the problems in Elby before attempting each week's homework assignment.
 This is a suggested text.

 Exams and grades: There will be two midterm examinations and a final exam.
-Dates and times are listed on syllabus.
+Dates and times are listed on the syllabus.
 Exams cannot be rescheduled and must be taken at the scheduled time.
 Anyone with an unresolvable conflict with exam dates (like another prescheduled exam in a different class) needs to contact the Head GSI immediately.
 Grades will be determined from a weighting of all the elements of the course approximately as follows: